 It is only recently that I have felt emboldened to present on the phenomenon of synchronicity at scientifically based psychology conferences, including at a recent World Congress on Positive Psychology in Orlando, Florida.
 Psychology in the 21st-century is open to considering more intuitive and creative ways of thinking and perceiving the world whilst still aiming to be objective in exploring what impact they can have on our wellbeing.

-In Synchronicity: Empower your life with the gift of coincidence I have set out to incorporate theory, anecdotes and personal and client examples to offer a 21st century take on the legacy of Carl Jung, who so intriguingly introduced us to the concept of synchronicity sixty years ago.
+In The Positive Psychology of Synchronicity: Enhance Your Mental Health with the Power of Coincidence I have set out to incorporate theory, anecdotes and personal and client examples to offer a 21st-century take on the legacy of Carl Jung, who so intriguingly introduced us to the concept of synchronicity sixty years ago.
 He first wrote about synchronicity in a book co-written with Wolfgang Pauli, a father of quantum mechanics.
 As their collaboration showed, just because something sounds mystical does not mean it is inconsistent with a scientific mindset.